-There were no transfers between Level 1 and Level 2 during 2010 and 2009.
+There were no transfers between Level 1 and Level 2 during 2011 and 2010.

-As a result, the Fund is exposed to various types of risks that are associated with its investment strategies, financial instruments and markets in which it invests.
+The Fund is exposed to various types of risks that are associated with its investment strategies, financial instruments and markets in which it invests.
 The most important risks include other price risk, liquidity risk, interest rate risk and credit risk.